-Free Screening of 37th Annual Student Academy Award® Gold Medal Winning Films at National Archives on June 30
+Screening of Student Academy Award® Gold Medal Winning Films

 This event is free and open to the public, and will be held in the William G. McGowan Theater of the National Archives Building in Washington, DC.
 The public should use the Special Event entrance on Constitution Avenue and 7th Street, NW.

 The program will be hosted by syndicated film critic Willie Waffle.
 Mr. Waffle appears regularly on DC50-TV and on over 30 radio stations across the country, including WMZQ-FM.
 He is the author of Back Shelf Beauties: Movies You Should Rent When the New Stuff is Gone, and, along with fellow critics Tim Gordon and Nell Minow, established the Washington DC Area Film Critics Association in 2002.

 (Please note that some films may not be appropriate for general audiences)